Afonso VI of Portugal

-Afonso VI ([ɐˈfõsu]; 21 August 1643 – 12 September 1683), known as "the Victorious" (o Vitorioso), was the second king of Portugal of the House of Braganza from 1656 until his death.
-He was initially under the regency of his mother, Luisa de Guzmán, until 1662, when he removed her to a convent and took power with the help of his favourite, the Luís de Vasconcelos e Sousa, 3rd Count of Castelo Melhor.
+Dom Afonso VI ([ɐˈfõsu]; 21 August 1643 – 12 September 1683), known as "the Victorious" (o Vitorioso), was the second king of Portugal of the House of Braganza from 1656 until his death.
+He was initially under the regency of his mother, Luisa de Guzmán, until 1662, when he removed her to a convent and took power with the help of his favourite, D. Luís de Vasconcelos e Sousa, 3rd Count of Castelo Melhor.

 Afonso's reign saw the end of the Restoration War (1640–68) and Spain's recognition of Portugal's independence.
 He also negotiated a French alliance through his marriage.
-However, the king was physically and mentally weak.
 In 1668, his brother Pedro II conspired to have him declared incapable of ruling, and took supreme de facto power as regent, although nominally Afonso was still sovereign.
 Queen Maria Francisca, Afonso's wife, received an annulment and subsequently married Pedro.
 Afonso spent the rest of his life and reign practically a prisoner.

 Early life

-At the age of three, Afonso experienced an illness that left him paralysed on the left side of his body, also leaving him mentally unstable.
+Afonso was the second of three sons born to King John IV and Queen Luisa.
+At the age of three, he experienced an illness that resulted in paralysis on the right side of his body.
+The condition was believed to have also affected his intellectual abilities.
 His father created him 10th Duke of Braganza.

 After the death of his eldest brother Teodósio, Prince of Brazil in 1653, Afonso became the heir apparent to the throne of the kingdom.
 He also received the crown-princely title 2nd Prince of Brazil.

-Succession
+Reign

 He succeeded his father, John IV, in 1656 at the age of thirteen.
 His mother, Luisa de Guzmán, was named regent in his father's will.

+Luisa's regency continued even after Afonso came of age because he was considered mentally unfit for governing.
+In addition to lacking intellect, the king exhibited wild and disruptive behavior.
+In 1662, after Afonso terrorized Lisbon at night alongside his favorites, Luisa and her council responded by banishing some of the king's companions that were associated with the raids.
+Angered, Afonso took power with the help of Castelo Melhor and Luisa's regency came to an end.
+She subsequently retired to a convent, where she died in 1666.

-His mental instability and paralysis, plus his lack of interest in government, left his mother as regent for six years, until 1662.
-Afonso oversaw decisive military victories over the Spanish at Elvas (14 January 1659), Ameixial (8 June 1663) and Montes Claros (17 June 1665), culminating in the final Spanish recognition of sovereignty of Portugal's new ruling dynasty, the House of Braganza, on 13 February 1668 in the Treaty of Lisbon.
+Afonso appointed Castelo Melhor as his private secretary (escrivão da puridade).
+He proved to be a competent minister.
+His astute military organization and sensible general appointments resulted in decisive military victories over the Spanish at Elvas (14 January 1659), Ameixial (8 June 1663) and Montes Claros (17 June 1665), culminating in the final Spanish recognition of sovereignty of Portugal's new ruling dynasty, the House of Braganza, on 13 February 1668 in the Treaty of Lisbon.

 Colonial affairs

-Colonial affairs saw the Dutch conquest of Jaffna, Portugal's last colony in Portuguese Ceylon (1658) and the cession of Bombay and Tangier to England (23 June 1661) as dowry for Afonso's sister, Catherine of Braganza, who had married King Charles II of England.
-English mediation in 1661 saw the Netherlands acknowledge Portuguese rule of Brazil in return for uncontested control of Sri Lanka.
+Colonial affairs saw the Dutch conquest of Jaffna, Portugal's last colony in Portuguese Ceylon (1658), and the cession of Bombay and Tangier to England (23 June 1661) as dowry for Afonso's sister, Infanta Catherine of Braganza, who had married King Charles II of England.